|

 The Design Museum is a must for things to do in Kensington, especially if you’re into modern and contemporary design.

-Housed in the former Commonwealth Institute building in Kensington High Street, the Design Museum offers an impressive portfolio of exhibitions and events that explore a wide range of topics related to design history and culture.
+Housed in the former Commonwealth Institute building, the Design Museum offers an impressive portfolio of exhibitions and events exploring a wide range of topics on everything related to design history and culture.

 The Serpentine Gallery is a free and contemporary art gallery in the heart of Kensington.